xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 ### Automated Decision Making
 We do not use automated decision-making or profiling that produces legal effects or similarly significant effects on users.

-### Data Minimization
+### Data Minimisation
-We practice data minimization by:
+We practise data minimisation by:
 - Collecting only data necessary for app functionality
 - Processing most data locally on your device
 - Using cloud services only for optional features you explicitly enable